BlakeEric/portfolio/_posts/2019-12-17-ethical-development.markdown

 </div>
 {% endhighlight %}

-This snippet downloads more than 200KB (60KB G-Zipped) worth of tracking scripts that make the page slower, gather private data about the user's browsing habits, and contribute to the scourge of targeted ad campaigns that make the user experience worse.
+This snippet downloads more than 200kb (60kb gzipped) worth of tracking scripts that make the page slower, gather private data about the user's browsing habits, and contribute to the scourge of targeted ad campaigns that make the user experience worse.
 It will also not work if a user has Javascript disabled or if the script fails to download.

 Now consider a simpler solution to create the same functionality: